xetsue/mc-tool/README.md

 - **Result:** `xxxxxxxx-xxxx-4xxx-axxx-xxxxxxxxxxxx`

 ---
-> Forward path mentioned early on is a Simplified explanation where one value is brought forward which made it possible to reverse the same math to backtrace the original key using the same exact conditions.
+> Forward path mentioned early on is a method to be brought forward which made it possible to reverse math used initially to backtrace retrieve original key by a small offset due to two character that was hardcoded in the UUID.

 ### Hex to Byte Conversion
 The system strips the hyphens from the UUID and converts the first 24 hex characters back into a 12 decimal bytes.

 ### Inverse Offset Calculation
-To recover the original character code, the system subtracts the known offset used during generation as following:
+To recover the original character code, the code subtracts the known offset used during generation.
 - **Formula:** $RecoveredCode = (ByteValue - Offset)$
 - **Handling Underflow:** If the result falls below the printable ASCII range (32), the system wraps it back around:
   - $If (RecoveredCode < 32) \implies RecoveredCode + 256$